-Anna Hoemann is a sophomore from College Station, Texas.
+Anna Hoemann is from College Station, Texas.
 She is majoring in health science with a minor in wellness.
-With her degree, she plans to continue on to physical therapy school (hopefully at Mizzou!).
+She plans to continue on to physical therapy school, hopefully at Mizzou!

 “My advice for incoming students is don’t be afraid to get involved right away!”
 Anna says.
 “Finding organizations or clubs you are passionate about can help battle homesickness and instantly give you a group of friends who are interested in the same things as you are.
 Mizzou has so many different groups to join; there is something for everyone.”